2023 Most Popular General Engineering Master's Degree Schools in the Southwest Region

 Women make up 19% of the engineering majors at the school.

 A rank of #2 on this year’s list means Oklahoma Christian University is a great place for general engineering students working on their master’s degree.
-Located in the city of Edmond, OC is a private not-for-profit college with a small student population.
+Located in the city of Edmond, OC is a private not-for-profit school with a small student population.

 About 32% of the students majoring in engineering at the school are women while 68% are male.